 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Discussions are a collaborative learning experience.
+Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
-Each discussion will require the student to answer questions with a minimum of 400 words based on the reading materials.
-The student will be required to reply to at least at least 2 classmate’s threads.
-Each thread must be at least 200 words, including 2 academic citations per reply from the course reading material.
+Each discussion will require the student to answer questions with a minimum of 300 words, including 3 citations from the course reading materials.
+The student will be required to reply to at least at least 2 classmates' threads.
+Each reply must be at least 200 words, including 2 academic citations per reply from the course reading material.

-The 4-MAT Book Review system is a way of responding to readings that requires the student to interact with new ideas on several levels by writing a Summary, forming Concrete Responses, a Reflection, and a Personal Application.
+The 4 Mat Book Review system is a way of responding to readings that requires the student to interact with new ideas on several levels by writing a Summary, forming Concrete Responses, a Reflection, and a Personal Application.
 Each review will be 700-900 words in length.

 Movie Review Assignments (2)

 The Movie Review assignments provide opportunities to focus on a movie with a strong parenting/discipline theme.
-The student must interact with the movie’s content in a way that aids understanding of the impact of movies on the counseling process, including a Review, the Therapeutic Implications, and the Personal/Professional Implications of the movie.
+The student must interact with the movie’s content in a way that aids understanding of the impact of movies on the counseling process.
+Each review will include a Summary, Personal Implications, and Professional Implications of the movie.
 Each movie review will be 2-3 pages in length.

-The student will submit a topic with a 300-word rationale including at least 3 cited sources detailing why the topic is relevant to parenting discipline strategies and the reason for his/her interest in the topic.
+The student will submit a topic with a 300-word rationale including at least 5 cited sources detailing why the topic is relevant to parenting discipline strategies and the reason for his/her interest in the topic.
 All sources must be recent (within the past 10 years), and half the sources must come from research/journal articles.